tttapa/Control-Surface/doxygen/pages/MIDI.md

 BidirectionalMIDI_Pipe pipes;

 void setup() {
-    // Manually route MIDI output from Control_Surface to the MIDI interface,
+    // Manually route MIDI input from the debug interface to the USB interface,
-    // and the MIDI output from the MIDI interface to Control_Surface midi_dbg | pipes | midi_usb;
+    // and the MIDI input from the USB interface to the debug interface midi_dbg | pipes | midi_usb;
     // Initialize the MIDI interfaces
     MIDI_Interface::beginAll();
 }

 void loop() {
-    MIDI_Interface::updateAll();
+    // Continuously poll all interfaces and route the traffic between them MIDI_Interface::updateAll();
 }
 ```